 How do you begin?
 You need the right mindset and a proven process for figuring out how to move forward with a plan to reinvent and take sole custody of your life.
-The good news is that by midlife, experience has taught you 2 things:
+The good news is that by midlife, experience has taught you:

 (1) much about who you really are, and

 (2) how the world really is.

 These are two critical insights for you to be able to imagine reinventing certain aspects of your life.

 Midlife is a mile marker that informs you it’s time to magnify your dreams and commit to figuring out how to make changes happen now, so your future is the way you want it to be.

 Here are two things you can do to begin the reinvention process at midlife: